 Editorial on Spousal Maintenance Claims

 A colleague of mine Dana McKenzie recently shared her thoughts about spousal maintenance in Minnesota divorces.
 I agree with her editorial and couldn’t analyze this issue better.
-If you have questions or concerns about your case please feel free to call or email me about it or address your queries to Dana at 651-222-6341.
+If you have questions or concerns about your case please call or email me about it or address your queries to Dana at 651-222-6341.

 About 50% of my practice is advocate work and about 50% is neutral work.
 Wearing each hat, I see one issue over and over—parties with what I would describe as “unrealistic” views as to their position regarding spousal maintenance.
 I’m not making up any of these cases and they all had lawyers: